-Before the amendments, "part-time" employees were not counted when calculating whether an NJ WARN event had occurred.
-The amendments remove the distinction between "full-time" and "part-time" employees, making it even more likely that "mass layoff" triggering of the Act will occur.
+Prior to S.B.
+3170, "part-time" employees were not counted when calculating whether an NJ WARN event had occurred.
+The amendments remove the distinction between "full-time" and "part-time" employees, making it even more likely that a "mass layoff" triggering of the Act will occur.
 Id.